52North/WPS-Extension-Skeleton/README.md

 # 52°North WPS Skeleton Project

-You can use this project skeleton to develop WPS extension Processes (Algorithms), Parsers and Generators.
+You can use this project skeleton to develop WPS extension processes (algorithms), parsers for process inputs and generators of process outputs using Java.

-More information available at the [52°North Geoprocessing Community](http://52north.org/geoprocessing).
+More information is available at the [52°North Geoprocessing Community](http://52north.org/geoprocessing).

-## Adding an Algorithm to your WPS instance
+## Adding a Java Algorithm to your WPS instance

 There are two steps which you need to fulfill